Early Morning Coffee

 He dismissed her as he made his way past the tables, never taking his eyes off Charlene.
 The closer he got, the more her stomach fluttered, the butterflies multiplying with each step he took.

-"Well, I'll be damned.
-Raylene said you were here," he said, removing his hat and tossing it in the seat across from her.
-Then he slid himself into the booth.
-"I thought for sure she'd taken up smoking weed these days in place of those damned Marlboros she's been smoking for years."
+“Well, I’ll be damned.
+Raylene said you were here,” he said, removing his hat and tossing it in the seat across from her.
+He slid into the booth, pushing the hat on over out of his way.
+“I thought for sure she’d taken up smoking weed these days in place of those damned Marlboros she’s been smoking for years.”

 “Sheriff Slater.
 What took you so long?” she replied, looking at her Movado wristwatch.
 “I expected you here five minutes ago.”

 “What can I say?
 I was on the can when she called.”

 “Sorry to interrupt your morning business.”